 BARTH, Marie-Étienne-Auguste.
 Strasbourg 22.3.1834 — Paris 15.4.1916.
 French Indologist.
 Born in Strasbourg as the son of catholic father, commis-négociant Étienne B., and protestant mother, Marie-Wilhelmine Stoeber.
 Educated in Strasbourg, 1856 lic. ès lettres.
 Taught logic and rhetorics at Bouxviller Collège near Savern from 1857, privately studied Sanskrit, and in 1861 came to Paris for one year to prepare his dissertation.
 Participated in the French-German war and refused to live in German Elsaß.
-Moved with his father and brother to Genève, where he in earnest started his career as a scholar and critic.
-In 1877 he moved to Paris, and remained there the rest of his life.
+Moved with his father and brother to Geneva, where he in earnest started his career as a scholar and critic.
+In 1877 he moved to Paris, and remained there the rest of his life (but spent summers in Bretagne).
 Member of several academies and learned societies (A.I.B.L.
 1893).
 Early deafness made teaching impossible, and during last years, from 1911, an illness prevented all work.
 1895 legion d’honneur, 1909 Dr. h.c. at Louvain.

-Publications: a study on the Bhagavadgita in Revue Germanique 1864.
-In Genève 1871-77 wrote much for the Revue critique d’Histoire et de Littérature.
-In 1880-1902 wrote ten critical bulletins for the Revue de l’Hist. des Religions.
-Numerous reviews in JA, JS, Revue critique and Mélusine.
+Publications: A study on the Bhagavadgita in Revue Germanique 1864.
+In Geneva 1871-77 wrote much for the Revue critique d’Histoire et de Littérature.
+In 1880-1902 wrote ten long critical bulletins for the Revue de l’Hist. des Religions.
+Numerous reviews in BEFEO, JA, JS, Revue critique and Mélusine.

 – Œuvres de Auguste Barth.
 1–5.
 P. 1914–1927.